giuliaghiazza/EDAcircuit/README.md

 The project aims to develop a working circuit for EDA monitoring.
-The circuit, consisting of electrodes, amplifier, filtering and ADC, is sized from known values of spectral capability and noise.
+The values of the circuit's components (electrodes, amplifier, filtering and ADC) are calculated using known values of frequency band and noise.
 The circuit is tested using LTspice.